Employment and Housing Discrimination Clinic

 No prerequisites or co-requisites.

-In past years, Clinic students have worked on a wide range of discrimination cases, including claims based on race, national origin, disability, age, and sex, including sexual harassment and pregnancy discrimination.
-From time to time the Clinic takes cases together with outside organizations, such as Make the Road by Walking, an advocacy organization for low-wage Latino immigrant workers, and Legal Momentum (formerly known as the NOW Legal Defense Fund), an advocacy organization for women’s rights.
+In past years, Clinic students have worked on a wide range of discrimination cases, including claims based on race, national origin, disability, age, and sex, including sexual harassment and pregnancy discrimination, as well as violations of the minimum wage and overtime laws.
+From time to time the Clinic takes cases together with outside organizations such as Make the Road by Walking, an advocacy organization for low-wage Latino immigrant workers, and Legal Momentum (formerly known as the NOW Legal Defense Fund), an advocacy organization for women’s rights.

 Typically, two students work on each fieldwork case.
 However, more students may be assigned to cases that are particularly complex or demanding.
 The students are responsible, under faculty guidance, for all aspects of the case, including interactions with the client, witnesses, and opposing counsel.
 Depending on the stage of the case, students’ written work may include drafting pleadings, interrogatories, document requests, responses to discovery requests, motions, briefs, affidavits, letters to opposing counsel and the court, and settlement agreements.
 Oral tasks may include taking and defending depositions, arguing motions in court, conferring with potential witnesses and opposing counsel, and engaging in settlement talks or court-supervised mediation.
 Students also appear on behalf of the client at any trial or appeal.

 The seminar component of the course focuses on issues of substantive and procedural law related to Clinic cases.
-The simulation exercises, based on a prior Clinic case, are designed to supplement the fieldwork experience and to ensure that all students have the opportunity to engage in certain key litigation activities, such as drafting pleadings, discovery requests, motions and briefs, arguing motions, taking depositions, and performing trial work, including opening and closing arguments and direct and cross-examination of witnesses.
+The simulation exercises, based on prior or current Clinic cases, are designed to supplement the fieldwork experience and to ensure that all students have the opportunity to engage in certain key litigation activities, such as drafting pleadings, discovery requests, motions and briefs, arguing motions, taking

 Students who are interested in taking the Employment and Housing Discrimination Clinic should submit the standard application, resume and transcript online through CAMS.
 Selection of students is not based on interviews.
 However, Professor Sager will meet with applicants in small groups in order to provide a more complete description of the course and to answer questions.
 After submitting your application, please contact the Clinic administrator Steven Bautista at 212-998-6448 or email@example.com to sign up for a meeting time.

-* 14 credits includes 3 clinical credits and 4 academic seminar credits each semester.
+* 14 credits consisting of 3 clinical credits and 4 academic seminar credits each semester.